RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 &lt;/databaseChangeLog&gt;</pre>

 <p>
-Note the runOnChange=“true” attribute.
+Note the runOnChange="true" attribute.
 This ensures that we can make future changes in this file and these changes will be applied automatically.
 Note also that in the file above, we have provided an explicit rollback statement to undo this change.
 Liquibase can automatically generate rollback statements for many commands, but not for <acronym title="Structured Query Language">SQL</acronym> blocks in which anything may happen.
 </p>

 <p>